Mottokrosh/BlogPosts/CordovaFilePluginExamples/index.md

 # Cordova File Plugin Examples

 I found myself in need of writing potentially large amounts of data to the file system in a Cordova app I'm working on.
 Naturally, I reached for the [Cordova File Plugin](https://github.com/apache/cordova-plugin-file), as a handful of cursory Google searches revealed it to be the *de facto* plugin for this task.
-However: its documentation, while talking about the plugin's quirks, is lacking in examples, the main [blog post it points to for usage](http://www.html5rocks.com/en/tutorials/file/filesystem/) is old, and not all of it is relevant the plugin.
+However: its documentation, while talking about the plugin's quirks, is lacking in examples, the main [blog post it points to for usage](http://www.html5rocks.com/en/tutorials/file/filesystem/) is old, and not all of it is relevant to the plugin.
 In this post, I aim to detail what I have learned, to make it easier for other people to get started with this useful plugin.

 ## The API Has It